dowdian/Dowdian.DNN.VaultApi/README.md

 	  <add key="KeyVaultUri" value="[Your Vault URI]" />
 	```
 	> Replace `[Directory (tenant) ID]`, `[Your Application (client) ID]`, `[Your Certificate Thumbprint]`, and `[Your Vault URI]` with the values you collected earlier.
+    This step will change in the near future as I intend to encrypt one or more sections of the web.config to hide these values properly.
 1. Using your favorite browser, log into your DNN instance.
 1. Open Dev Tools and navigate to the Console tab.
 1. Run the following JavaScript code to test the API by creating a new secret named "DnnVaultApiTestValue" with a value of "SuperSecretValueHandleWithCare":